codbex/codbex-documentation/docs/platform/artefacts/csvim.md

 ### CSVIM File Properties:

-* table (String):

-Specifies the name of the table in the database where the data will be imported.
+* `table` (String): Specifies the name of the table in the database where the data will be imported.

-* schema (String, Optional):

-Specifies the schema of the table.
+* `schema` (String, Optional): Specifies the schema of the table.
 If not provided, the default schema is used.

-* file (String):

-Specifies the path to the CSV file that contains the data to be imported.
+* `file` (String): Specifies the path to the CSV file that contains the data to be imported.

-* header (Boolean):

-Indicates whether the CSV file contains a header row.
+* `header` (Boolean): Indicates whether the CSV file contains a header row.
 If set to true, the first row is treated as a header and skipped during the import.

-* useHeaderNames (Boolean):

-Specifies whether to use header names when mapping columns.
+* `useHeaderNames` (Boolean): Specifies whether to use header names when mapping columns.
 If set to true, header names are used.

-* delimField (String):

-Specifies the delimiter used between fields in the CSV file, such as a comma (`,`).
+* `delimField` (String): Specifies the delimiter used between fields in the CSV file, such as a comma (`,`).

-* delimEnclosing (String):

-Specifies the enclosing character for fields in the CSV file, such as double quotes (`"`).
+* `delimEnclosing` (String): Specifies the enclosing character for fields in the CSV file, such as double quotes (`"`).

-* distinguishEmptyFromNull (Boolean):

-Specifies whether to distinguish empty values from `null`.
+* `distinguishEmptyFromNull` (Boolean): Specifies whether to distinguish empty values from `null`.
 If set to true, empty values are treated as null during the import.

-**Example Usage**:
+## Example Usage:

-In the provided example, a CSV file (`/test-project/csvim/data.csv`) is imported into the `TEST_DATA` table in the `PUBLIC` schema.
+In the provided example, a CSV file (`/my-project/csvim/data.csv`) is imported into the `MY_DATA` table in the `PUBLIC` schema.
 The CSV file has a header, and header names are used for column mapping.
 The fields are delimited by a comma (`,`), and double quotes (`"`) are used for enclosing fields.
 Empty values are distinguished from `null`.

 ## Getting Started